sqweelygig/supercool-servers/README.md

 ### 3.2 - Simplifications

 This section records the simplifying assumptions currently applied to the modelling process.
-These simplifications should not be treated as final but should be justified or removed if possible.
+Most of these simplifications are reasonable in the context of the BDX, and are likely to be reasonable in many server rooms.
+Further development could eliminate each and increase the proportion of modelable server rooms.

 * The server room comprises equipment racks, well-circulated air, air conditioning and thermal mass.
 	* All electricity consumed by the server hardware becomes heat.
 	* The server hardware generates a steady heat output.
 	* The air conditioning performs equivalently in all temperatures.
-	* The air conditioning units are either "full on" or "full off" without tiered power usage.
+	* The air conditioning does not have tiered power levels.
 	* The insulation within this space is insignificant.
 	* The propagation of heat through this space is instantaneous.
 * Passive thermodynamic effects are constant.